Diet food for dogs and cats

 Stomach, intestines and pancreas

 Many animals have complaints of food intolerance or are prone to vomiting and diarrhoea.
 Inflammation of the pancreas is also a problem that we regularly see in dogs and cats.
 There is a large selection in different diet food which can be given to combat these problems.
+Examples of these diet foods are the Vetality Gastrointestinal – Dog Food or the Vetality Gastrointestinal Cat Food.
 Easily digestible with high-quality ingredients and a high energy density.
 Possible additions of prebiotics such as FOS and MOS.
 Additional omega 3 fatty acids support a healthy gastrointestinal tract.

-In the case of pancreatic/pancreas support, these diets have a low-fat content.
+In the case of pancreatic/pancreas support, these diets have a low-fat content, such as the Vetality Gastrointestinal Low Fat.
 In the case of food intolerance and food allergy, a diet based on 1 (unknown) protein source and 1 carbohydrate source or hydrolysed (i.e. chopped small) proteins is often used.

 The liver plays an essential role in metabolism.
 Liver disorders are certainly common in dogs.
 For example, liver inflammation (hepatitis) or liver insufficiency, but also congenital abnormalities such as liver shunt and Wilson’s disease.
 Most liver diets have a reduced copper content in combination with an increased zinc content to limit cell damage in the liver.
 In addition, antioxidants have been added to reduce liver damage.
 Low salt levels keep blood pressure under control.
 Because the body needs enough energy and because you want to prevent the body from breaking down body proteins, a liver diet often contains an increased amount of fat.